Riddick Bowe vs. Andrew Golota: Background

 In the interim, Lewis and Bowe each agreed to take tuneup fights that would be carried by HBO.
-Lewis signed to fight Ray Mercer, a former top contender who had been mostly inactive in the previous two years and had lost his most recent fight.
+Lewis won his tuneup fight on May 10, 1996 against former WBO world champion Ray Mercer by a disputed majority decision at Madison Square Garden.
 Bowe elected to take on undefeated Polish heavyweight Andrew Golota, the 1988 bronze medalist who had won most of his fights by knockout but who had yet to fight a big name contender in his career.
-Golota was also infamous in boxing circles for his frequent fouls during matches, including an incident where he bit Samson Po’uha in the neck.
+He entered 1996 ranked inside the top ten by the WBC and IBF.
+Golota was also infamous in boxing circles for his frequent fouls during matches, including an incident where he bit Samson Po'uha in the neck.

 Prior to the match, the confident Bowe declared himself "The People's Champion" and paid little attention to Golota, instead looking ahead to his long-awaited bout with Lewis and a potential superfight with Tyson.
 Though Bowe entered the fight at a career high 252 pounds, 12 pounds heavier than what he weighed in his previous match with Holyfield, he nevertheless was made a 12–1 favorite.
 When explaining his weight gain, Bowe made it clear that he had not trained much for Golota, infamously asking "How do you train for a bum?"
 Golota's trainer Lou Duva remained confident that his fighter could defeat Bowe, saying of Bowe's weight gain: "He's everything I want him to be.”